The Rules Of Frustration Board Game (Trouble and Kimble)

 Is frustration the same as ludo?

-What age is Frustration for?
+What age is frustration for?

 Frustration is a board game for two to four players, ages six and up, where players are competing to move their pegs around a board and be the first to reach the finish.